At the moment our recommendation is not to buy a mouthpiece toothbrush. You should stick to a regular electric toothbrush.

 Amabrush were the first, with Ufunbrush and Unico following.

-They achieved €4,300,000, just shy of 6400%, more than their desired funding goal and as of early 2019 have now turned concept into a reality, with customers (ourselves included) having received working units.
+They achieved €4,300,000, just shy of 6400%, more than their desired funding goal and has as of early 2019 turned concept into a reality, with most customers (ourselves included) having received working units.

 Why not take a look at each of the promotional videos they created to secure initial investment.